DHTMLX/gantt-docs/data/desktop/auto_scheduling.md

 ## Time constraints for tasks

 dhtmlxGantt provides the possibility to set additional time constraints for tasks.

+{{note Time constraints are applicable only to tasks and [milestones](desktop/milestones.md).
+Projects are not affected by them.}}

+### Setting constraints via lightbox

-You can specify contraints for a task via the **contraint** control in the lightbox of a task.
+You can specify contraints for a task via the [**Contraint** control](desktop/constraint.md) in the lightbox of a task.

 ![Inbuilt datepicker for constraints](desktop/inbuilt_constraint_datepicker.png)